Nikolai Khabibulin: International play

 Khabibulin made his international debut with the Soviet Union at the 1991 European Junior Championships.
 He appeared in the 1992 World Junior Championships the next year and won a gold medal with the CIS, appearing in six games.
 Khabibulin and the national team had begun the tournament as the Soviet Union, but the state was dissolved following the round robin on New Year's Day, thus they proceeded to compete as the Commonwealth of Independent States (CIS).

 That same year, Khabibulin appeared in the 1992 Winter Olympics with the CIS as the third goaltender.
 He remains the last active player from Russia to win the Olympic Games.
-Controversy arose after the CIS captured the gold medal when legendary Russian coach Viktor Tikhonov kept a medal for himself (coaches and management are not awarded medals in Olympic hockey) instead of allowing Khabibulin to have one, as Khabibulin had not played a game in the tournament.
-This is speculated to be the reason for Khabibulin boycotting the Russian team in later international tournaments.
+Controversy arose after the CIS captured the gold medal when Russian coach Viktor Tikhonov kept a medal for himself (coaches and management are not awarded medals in Olympic hockey) instead of allowing Khabibulin to have one, as Khabibulin had not played a game in the tournament.

 At the 2002 Winter Olympics, in which the 1992 gold medal conflict was resolved, Khabibulin established himself as the national team's starting goaltender.
 He helped Russia to a bronze medal while appearing in all six games, and was named Best Goaltender of the tournament.
 Also at the 2002 Winter Olympics in Salt Lake City, Khabibulin was finally awarded his 1992 Olympic gold medal in a private locker room ceremony with teammates and the Russian Hockey Federation.

 After his second season with the Winnipeg Jets of the NHL, Khabibulin competed with Russia in the 1996 World Cup.
 He appeared in two games.
 Khabibulin was called up again in the 2006 Winter Olympics in Turin, but missed the tournament due to injury.
 Russia's starting goaltender was the San Jose Sharks' Evgeni Nabokov.
 Khabibulin did not play a game in either tournament, in which Russia failed to win a medal.